mit-mc-clas12/documentation/README-OLD.md

 # Submit_Job.py
 Executing `python src/Submit_Job.py` from the main directory will run all core functions, this can be used for testing purposes.
 Run `python src/Submit_Job.py -h` to see options that can be passed.
 Importantly, -d 1 will turn on some debugging messages, and -d 2 will turn on all debugging messages.

-# clas12.condor
-condor_submit clas12.condor will submit a job.

-# run_job.sh
-an executable called by clas12.condor.
-It will call condor_wrapper.

-# condor_wrapper
-a script called by run_job.sh.
-It will call runscript.sh

 # runscript.sh
 This is a main script which calls generator, GEMC, decoder, and reconstruction. submit.py will update runscript.sh regarding scard.txt